ibnuda/fpmortals/manuscript/complete.md

 ### `IORef`

-`IORef` is the `IO` equivalent of an atomic mutable variable.

 `IORef` merupakan ekuivalen dari `IO` untuk variabel atomik tidak tetap.

-We can read the variable and we have a variety of ways to write or update it.

 Kita dapat membaca variabel tersebut dan memiliki beberapa car untuk menulis atau memutakhirkannya.